 Ninja Warrior - Watch This!

-Originally published July, 2015.
+Originally published July 2015.

 Even though I never had the terribly lame TV channel G4 at home, during the era of my life in which I still watched TV, I knew of its premise: "Video Game TV programming for the gamer."
 Occasionally I would house-sit for my grandmother and I was able to check out the wide array of different television channels I normally wouldn't see, including the infamous channel.
 Even then, in my most ignorantly opinionated moments at the end of my teen years, I knew the channel was terrible.
 It was cheap, it was fake, and it had some shitty programming.

 I also hated it for the fact that it would try to present itself as a "gaming network" like it was as good as going to an actual game journalism website that had all the information, trailers, and game footage you wanted to see.
 G4 had the opportunity to set the standard for TV entertainment about gaming by showing footage from tournaments, talking about gaming as an industry, talking about the process of developing games, and talking to their viewers about what it was like to work in the industry.
 Their so-called "intended audience" would have eaten it up.
 Instead, they had only two original shows that even mentioned games: Attack of the Show and X-Play.
-Both of which would show up for a total of 3 hours out of the day between marathons of Cheaters and Cops.
+Both of these would show up for a total of 3 hours out of the day between marathons of Cheaters and Cops.
 Even when each show did come on, neither of which was very informative or entertaining to me.

 However, on occasion, G4 would broadcast Japanese game shows.
 One of which became an immediate obsession of mine: Ninja Warrior.

-At the time, I was keenly interested with Japanese culture and would consume anything from Japan that was, at the very least, ridiculous.
+At the time, I was keenly interested in Japanese culture and would consume anything from Japan that was, at the very least, ridiculous.
 Ninja Warrior managed to be just that, and apparently garnered enough of a following to make an American version over here.
 I haven't watched the American version, but from what I've heard, it sounds like they're trying too hard to replicate the Japanese show by acting ridiculous, shouting about nothing, and getting really excited by the smallest of victories and failures.

 The fact that the Japanese version did all of this and more is what made it so much fun to watch.
 The American show sounds like it's attempting to use the same formula for entertainment, but it lacks the culture that made the original so much more interesting.
-Japan and its culture is filled with people so genuinely excited and dedicated to stuff like Ninja Warrior that when American's try to act the same way, it comes across as fake.
+Japan and its culture is filled with people so genuinely excited and dedicated to stuff like Ninja Warrior that when Americans try to act the same way, it comes across as fake.

 But I'm getting ahead of myself.
 You might be asking: What is Ninja Warrior?
 In a nutshell: it's a Japanese game show where contestants try their best to overcome a grueling obstacle course to become the champion.
 The path to that title of "champion" is no easy feat, however, as there are four different obstacle courses for every tournament, all of which are extremely difficult.
 So tough is the show, there is no guarantee that any contestant will even reach the Final Stage in each tournament.
-Needless to say, the contestants must be either extremely crafty, or physically fit in order to succeed.
+Needless to say, the contestants must be either extremely crafty or physically fit in order to succeed.
 Yet, they do not need to be either in order to compete.
 All walks of life attempt the Stage 1 obstacle course of Ninja Warrior and often do not progress past it, but it gives us American viewers an extremely entertaining snapshot into the Japanese culture as the various participants give their best shots at the various challenges.

 For those who haven't enjoyed the gloriousness that is Ninja Warrior, let's break down the stages.